British Agricultural Revolution: New crops

 While not as vital as the potato, maize also contributed to the boost of Western European agricultural productivity.
 Maize also had far higher per-acre productivity than wheat (about two and a half times), grew at widely differing altitudes and in a variety of soils (though warmer climates were preferred), and unlike wheat it could be harvested in successive years from the same plot of land.
-It was often grown alongside potatoes, as maize plants required wide spacing.
+It was often grown alongside potatoes, as maize plants require wide spacing.
 Maize was cultivated in Spain since 1525 and Italy since 1530, contributing to their growing populations in the early modern era as it became a dietary staple in the 17th century (in Italy it was often made into polenta).
 It spread from northern Italy into Germany and beyond, becoming an important staple in the Habsburg monarchy (especially Hungary and Austria) by the late 17th century.
 Its spread started in southern France in 1565, and by the start of the 18th century it was the main food source of central and southern French peasants (it was more popular as animal fodder in the north).